cancervariants/gene-normalization/docs/source/normalizing_data/normalization.rst

 The normalized record
 ---------------------

-Normalized records are structured as `Gene Descriptors <https://vrsatile.readthedocs.io/en/latest/>`_ in conformance with the `GA4GH VRSATILE project <https://vrsatile.readthedocs.io/en/latest/>`_.
-The normalized gene concept is provided as a value object, and additional metadata is deposited as a label, xrefs, alternate labels, as well as Extensions for more complex information (such as loci and gene type).
+Normalized records are structured as `Genes <https://github.com/ga4gh/vrs/tree/2.0-alpha>`_.
+The normalized gene concept is provided and additional metadata is deposited as a label, xrefs, alternate labels, as well as Extensions for more complex information (such as loci and gene type).
 The following demonstrates this model for the BRAF gene:

 .. admonition:: Example